auth0-lab/auth0-ai-js/packages/ai-genkit/README.md

 `@auth0/genkit` is an SDK for building secure AI-powered applications using [Auth0](https://www.auth0.ai/), [Okta FGA](https://docs.fga.dev/) and [Firebase Genkit](https://firebase.google.com/docs/genkit).

+## Features

+### FGA Reranker

-This SDK provides Okta FGA as a [reranker](https://firebase.google.com/docs/genkit/rag) for RAG applications.
+Provides Auth0 FGA as a [reranker](https://firebase.google.com/docs/genkit/rag) for RAG applications.
 The reranker allows filtering documents based on access control checks defined in Okta FGA.
 This reranker performs batch checks on retrieved documents, returning only the ones that pass the specified access criteria.

+### FGA Authorizer

+Provides Auth0 FGA as a tool authorizer that protects the tool execution with FGA.

 ## Install

-> [!WARNING]
-> `@auth0/ai-genkit` is currently under development and it is not intended to be used in production, and therefore has no official support.
+> [!WARNING] > `@auth0/ai-genkit` is currently under development and it is not intended to be used in production, and therefore has no official support.

 ```
 $ npm install @auth0/ai-genkit